 The following mind map shows prime factors, objectives and requirements for the new transport mode.
 Clearly it is essential to attract 80% of traffic away from cars by designing low weight and so low cost vehicles and track.
-The extent of the rural network depends upon the size of profits and the low unit cost of the network.
 Only a guide-way mounted on poles is sufficiently low cost, and devoid of serious impact on the existing road capacity.
 Low operating costs and 80% mode change are then prime factors.

-The new mode vehicles should be comfortable, private, have the seating capacity of a car, with 5 seats, but be convertible to accommodate a wheelchair, a bicycle, or a 400kg freight container.
-Stops must be on the ground, accessible, and at the 300m proximity of current bus stops.
+The new mode vehicles should be comfortable, private, have the seating capacity of a car, with 5 seats, but be convertible to carry a mobility scooter, a bicycle, or a 400kg freight container.
+Stops must be on the ground, accessible, and at the 2km proximity of current train stations will be highly profitable, but double that network with stops at 500m proximity may be profitable.
 Close stop spacing assures patronage.
 Metrino vehicle capacities are quoted and one standard size.
+Jpods and Vuba are similar.
 TransitX has a variety of vehicles.

 New mode trip times should be 4 times faster than a car, with an operating speed of 70kph and average speed of 60kph, requiring grade separation from other traffic and itself, having all connections between routes, two-way track, two-way access to stops, and no queues.
 No queues requires off-line stops and turns, fully automatic control and stops having 5 parallel bays, le mans style.